ankit3388/ChatBotGFG/README.md

 Execution:

 * To run the Flask application, execute python app.py in the terminal.
-Open a web browser and navigate to http://localhost:5000/ to access the chat interface.
+Open a web browser and navigate to link to access the chat interface.
 This repo currently contains the starter files.